Psy-Fer/nanopore_NCM18/README.md

 If you are multiplexing samples, filter your reads and files with fast5_fetcher first to get even more speedups. (<https://github.com/Psy-Fer/fast5_fetcher>)

+* * *

 #### Albacore

 (<https://community.nanoporetech.com/downloads>)

+* * *

 When basecalling with albacore, one dirty method of getting progress is to compare the number of files in the workspace, with the number of files in the sequencing_summmary file.

     ls -U workspace | wc -l; wc -l sequencing_summary.txt

+* * *

 #### Installing albacore into a conda environment using pip wheel

+Added by **Curtis Kapsak (kapsakcj)**

 Requirements

-  * `Python` 2.7, 3.4, 3.5, and/or 3.6 (conda requirement)
+-   `Python` 2.7, 3.4, 3.5, and/or 3.6 (conda requirement)
-  * `Conda` - check by running `conda list`
+-   `Conda` - check by running `conda list`
-  * `wget`
+-   `wget`

 1. Create a new conda environment with python version 3.4, 3.5 or 3.6.
 Replace `3.5` with `3.4` or `3.6` in the command below to install those specific versions of python into your conda environment.
 You can also make the name of your environment whatever you want.

 ```bash
 conda create --name albacore-env python=3.5
 ```

 2. Download Albacore pip wheel for your specific python3 version from ONT's software downloads page (ONT account required).
-Right click on a blue "Python 3.X" button to copy the link to your clipboard. https://community.nanoporetech.com/downloads
+Right click on a blue "Python 3.X" button to copy the link to your clipboard. <https://community.nanoporetech.com/downloads>

 ```bash
 wget https://mirror.oxfordnanoportal.com/software/analysis/ont_albacore-2.3.3-cp35-cp35m-manylinux1_x86_64.whl
 ```

 3. Activate your conda environment, check that pip 8.1 or higher is installed in the environment

 ```bash
 conda activate albacore-env
 (albacore-env) user@host:~$ conda list
 ```

 4. Install Albacore using pip wheel that you just downloaded (while conda env is active!), check that all dependencies were installed.

 ```bash
 (albacore-env) user@host:~$ pip install ont_albacore-2.3.3-cp35-cp35m-manylinux1_x86_64.whl
 (albacore-env) user@host:~$ conda list